dc dotCreds

 Source-backed answer review

-The free daily Claude Architect Foundations set includes crawlable question text, answer choices, the correct answer explanation, wrong-answer distractor explanations when the reviewed bank provides them, objective mapping, and source links.
+The free daily Claude Architect Foundations set includes crawlable question text, answer choices, correct answer labels, objective mapping, and source links.
+Only the first SEO card includes answer explanations.
 Pro-only bank questions stay locked; this section mirrors only the 10 free daily questions already shown on this page.

 Answer choices